 Unfortunately, open rhinoplasty is “sold” as an operation almost without complications; and to my knowledge, not a single paper has been written about the complications of open rhinoplasty.
 However, open rhinoplasty has many potential complications and I see them every day.

 Open rhinoplasty does not solve all problems, and severely limits the surgeon’s ability to fine-tune the result and to accurately see the nasal shape.
 Furthermore, some deformities are difficult or impossible to correct by the open approach because the structure needed would put too much tension on the skin closure.
-However, at my practice in the Boston, Massachusetts region, I have found that these same rhinoplasty problems can be corrected by the closed approach.
+However, I found these same rhinoplasty problems could be corrected by the closed approach.

-Remember this about the open approach: virtually every unsatisfactory rhinoplasty result that I see was caused by a failure to understand the interconnection of nasal parts, the inability to perceive balance and proportion, or by an inadequate understanding of the effect of rhinoplasty on the airway-not because the surgeon couldn’t see well.
+Remember this about the open approach: virtually every unsatisfactory rhinoplasty result that I saw when I was in practice was caused by a failure to understand the interconnection of nasal parts, the inability to perceive balance and proportion, or by an inadequate understanding of the effect of rhinoplasty on the airway-not because the surgeon couldn’t see well.
 While some surgeons can get very good results with the open approach, many cannot.
 Beware of believing that open rhinoplasty is the answer: it does not solve many rhinoplasty problems.

 The Benefits of Closed Rhinoplasty